Allocating Memory for DMA in Linux

 Allocated huge pages are reserved by the Linux kernel in a huge page pool.
 These pages will be pre-allocated, and cannot be swapped out when the system is under memory pressure.
 The reservation of these huge pages depends on the availability of physically contiguous memory in the system.
 The kernel is typically instructed to arrange huge page reservation in two ways:

-1. Configured on boot by specifying the hugepages=N parameter in the kernel boot command line, or
+parameter in the kernel boot command line, or - Dynamically by writing to

-2. Dynamically by writing to /proc/sys/vm/nr_hugepages, or
+, or - Dynamically by writing to the corresponding

-3. Dynamically by writing to the corresponding nr_hugepages file for the NUMA node.
+file for the NUMA node.

 For example, the number of 2Mib huge pages reserved under NUMA node 0 is found in the file at the following location: